Read This First

 Prompt 3: Comment on how reliance on a confidence interval rather than a binary p-value would reduce the distortive effects of the pressure to find a p-value significance.

-The central claim is this: Shifting the focus from binary p-value significance to confidence intervals (CIs) can mitigate several distortive effects associated with the pressure to achieve statistically significant results, commonly referred to as “p-hacking” or the “file drawer problem”.
+In plain terms: Shifting the focus from binary p-value significance to confidence intervals (CIs) can mitigate several distortive effects associated with the pressure to achieve statistically significant results, commonly referred to as “p-hacking” or the “file drawer problem”.

 This could be a mean, median, proportion, or any other relevant statistic based on your sample.